backdrop-contrib/samlauth/README.md

 Q: Does this module have an option to redirect all not-logged-in users to the IdP login screen?

-A: No. This is something that a separate module like 'require_login' could do, with more fine grained configuration options that we don't want to duplicate.
+A: No. This is something that a separate module like require_login / r4032login could do, with more fine grained configuration options that we don't want to duplicate.
 If there is a reason that this module cannot be used together with the samlauth module, feel free to open an issue that clearly states why.

 CONSIDERATIONS REGARDING YOUR DRUPAL USERS
 ------------------------------------------